leiklier/illumino-web-services/README.md

 ## How to develop

-When using the `development` cluster, the source files are bind mounted inside their respective pods.
+When using the `dev` cluster, the source files are bind mounted inside their respective pods.
 Also, all pods are configured in such a way that they will restart when files are changing.
 Therefore, your development workflow should not differ much from what you are used to.

-Using docker does however come with a caveat; since compiled modules are OS dependent, you cannot simply run `yarn add` inside a directory, since this may result in an incompatibility issue if OS != Linux.
+Using docker does however come with a caveat; since compiled modules are OS dependent, you cannot simply run `yarn add` inside a directory, since this may result in an incompatibility issue if your OS != Linux.
 Instead, such a command should be run inside a Kubernetes `Job`.

 **TLDR**: